 It soon became clear that the resort was still in recovery.
 We learnt that the majority of the island was flattened in the typhoon and the residents were only just getting their lives back together.
 Some homes were still rubble and others were non-existent.
 You could see just from looking at the beach that serious damage had been done by the way every palm tree on the beach sloped to the left and as we went for a stroll it wasn’t long before we came across some damage beyond the resort’s boundaries.

 We did spend two days in Cebu City, but it was so awful that it’s not worthy of the effort it would take me to type it out.
-So to summarise, here’s what I thought in broken English:
+So to summarise, here’s the light version of what I thought:

 Crime.
 Bland.
 Danger.
 No character.
 No soul.
 Crime.